benjamingr/js-restructure/README.md

 The second flags parameter is optional and allows setting RE flags like "i" for case insensitivity.
 The parser also exposes a `.re` property so the resulting RegExp can be checked and reused.

+## Browser Support

+Any ES5 capable browser is supported meaning IE9+, Firefox, Chrome, Safari and all modern mobile browsers.

+## Contribution

+Contribution is very welcome and friendliness is a project goal.
+Feel free to open issues and feature requests.
+Pull requests are also very welcome.

+We indent with two spaces and the code is ES5.

 ## Todo

  - <s>put in module</s>